 21) The White Storm 2: Drug Lords (Herman Yau)

-The war on drugs as great power fantasy of little cobsequence beyond the destruction of undesirable bodies.
+The war on drugs as great power fantasy of little consequence beyond the destruction of undesirable bodies.
 A self-destructive action film that falls apart in front of us suffocateed by its own incoherent text.
 Andy Lau plays a Bruce Wayne type with all his sociopathy underlined to such extant only an infantilized literalism could see as positive.
 As a film that relates financial capital, current fascism and urban violence there’s no recent spectacle quite like it.
-Among all the films from this list it is probably the most 2019 including because of its moral questionable parts.
+Among all the films from this list it is probably the most 2019, including its moral questionable parts.

 20) The Wild Goose Lake (Diao Yi’nan)

 A Langian manhunt film about the unforgiven eye of the Chinese police state.
-A sense of paranoia and underwotld that feels very lived in.
-How one escapes hen one wasn’t free in the first place?
+A sense of paranoia and underworld that feels very lived in.
+How one escapes when one wasn’t free in the first place?

 19) Fourteen (Dan Sallitt)

 A drama of time.
-Starts from one question (how to be available to a loved one that you think needs you) and show how it reverberate through a decade.
-But Sallitt Always see it though reactions, in the small moments between crises that reveal what has add up through time.
+Starts from one question (how to be available to a loved one that you think needs you) and show how it reverberates through a decade.
+But Sallitt always see it through reactions, in the small moments between crises that reveal what has add up through time.
 It is kind of reverse of Pialat’s We Can’t Grow Old Together, a violent film whose violent parts remain off-screen.

 18) Killing (Shinya Tsukamoto)